The Ricky Gervais Show: NME Radio show

-Podcasts
+Podcasts and audiobooks

 Creation

 According to Emily Bell, editor-in-chief of Guardian Unlimited, Gervais and Merchant had approached the Guardian with the idea of the show.
-Bell believes they switched to a podcast format for greater control over content and access to a larger audience.
+Bell said that they had switched to a podcast format for greater control over content and access to a larger audience.
 The first 12 episodes were released free of charge through the Guardian Unlimited website.

 Series one

 The first series of podcasts began on 5 December 2005, and a new episode was released each Monday for the next twelve weeks.
-The show relies heavily on the wit and bizarre theories of Pilkington, who was now unemployed, having left his job as radio producer at XFM.
+The show relies heavily on the wit and bizarre theories of Pilkington, who was then unemployed, having left his job as radio producer at XFM.
 The podcast focuses more on Pilkington as a primary figure of humour in the show in various ways, including questions directed at him that have been emailed in, either by fans of the show or by Gervais and Merchant themselves.

 Series two

 Series two of the podcast began on 28 February 2006.
-It consisted of 6 episodes with the final one released on 4 April 2006.
+It consisted of six episodes with the final one released on 4 April 2006.
 The series saw the return of Karl's Diary and Rockbusters.
-A new (though short-lived; it was only presented in the first episode) feature was also introduced in order to replace Pilkington's "Monkey News", called "Real Monkey News", where Gervais attempts to present facts about chimpanzees which are factual and scientific.

-With the start of series two, the formerly free Ricky Gervais Show shifted to a pay model – and as a result the show is now classified as an audiobook.
+With the start of series two, the formerly free Ricky Gervais Show shifted to a pay model.
+As a result, the show is now classified as an audiobook.
 It is available through Audible and the iTunes Store with individual episodes.
-The reason for this addition, according to Ricky on the podcast, is because The Guardian agreed to pay for the bandwidth for 12 episodes, and any more extra episodes would have to be paid for out of their personal finances.
+The reason for this addition, according to Ricky on the podcast, is because The Guardian agreed to pay for the bandwidth for 12 episodes, and any further episodes would have to be paid for out of their personal finances.

 Series three

 Series three of the podcasts was released on 22 August 2006.
-This season saw the return of Karl's Diary as well as a new feature based on Karl's attempts at Poetry.
-Pilkington was noticeably lethargic during this 6-episode series, having been in and out of the hospital with kidney stones and subsequent complications.
-This was a major focus of his diary entries during this period with Gervais and Merchant ridiculing him for his histrionics over what they noted was a minor, routine operation.

-All other known features were abandoned, with the rest of each episode focusing instead on conversation.
-The season had the same pricing implementation as season two, although the file quality was increased from 32 kbit/s to 56 kbit/s.
+This season saw the return of Karl's Diary as well as a new feature based on Pilkington's attempts at Poetry.
+All other features were abandoned, with the rest of each episode focusing instead on conversation.
+The season had the same pricing implementation as season two, although the file quality was increased.

 At the end of the sixth episode, Gervais and Merchant agreed to put the show on an indefinite hiatus.